 Wave Accounting has huge potential, especially as it continues to either match and/or improve some of the standard cloud accounting offerings out there.
 In my opinion, if Wave added some of the features mentioned above it could be very competitive.

-In conclusion, the biggest selling point for Wave Accounting is it’s ‘FREE’-dom.
+In conclusion of my Wave Accounting Software review, the biggest selling point for Wave is its ‘FREE’-dom.
 But until it offers more freedom in its functionality, I’d only suggest it to cost-conscious, small transaction micro-businesses.
 As evidenced from its ‘Wave Labs’ feature, Wave is in the process of rolling out more features and improvements.
 You’ll have to weigh the value of free versus being stuck on Wave’s development timeline.

-If you’re interested in how Wave matches up with a specific competitor, reach out to me, I’d be happy to help you figure out which solution is best for you!
+If you’re interested in how Wave matches up with a specific competitor, reach out to me, I’d be happy to help you figure out which real estate accounting software is best for you!